 However, if you only want to visit the Seven Sisters for a leisurely drive and stroll then having your own transport is the best option.
 You’ll be able to drive fairly close to the Seven Sisters Cliffs, take a short walk and see the highlights without doing a long hike.

 If you’re visiting London and planning a longer road trip through the UK then you can find great deals on renting a car through Rentalcars.com.
-This platform aggregates all the major international and local rental companies to ensure you get the best deal on hiring a car.
+This platform aggregates many major international and local rental companies to ensure you get a good price when hiring a car.

 Seven Sisters Cliffs Walk Route

 The Seaford to Eastbourne Walk is iconic and while it can be a challenging walk due to the ups and downs of the cliffs, it should be fine if you have a reasonable level of fitness.
 The majority of the walk also follows the coastline making it incredibly difficult to get lost on the way!

 While it’s pretty difficult to get lost on this walk, it’s worth it to download the Maps.Me app that allows you to access detailed offline maps during the walk including various trails that branch off the main Seven Sisters hike.

 If taking the train from Seaford, simply head towards the beach, take a left and start walking towards the cliffs.
 Within a few minutes, the town will be behind you and you’ll be walking along the coast surrounded by nature.
 It also won’t be too long before you start to get you first sightings of the iconic Seven Sisters Cliffs!

 It’ll take approximately one hour to walk along the coast for the first 2.6 miles/4.2 kilometres until you reach the Cuckmere River where you’ll see the famous Coastguard Cottages.
 This also presents you with your first opportunity to shorten your Seven Sisters Cliffs walk!